paraskuk/chatgptui/README.md

 # AskGPT

 AskGPT is a simple web application that uses the OpenAI API to generate responses to user queries using GPT-4 language model.
-This application is built using FastAPI for the API and JS,HTML and CSS for the frontend.
+This application is built using FastAPI for the API and JavaScript ,HTML and CSS for the frontend.

 ## Requirements

 - Python 3.11 or higher